SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

 Currently there are 3 places where you can inject components to alter how AdminBro looks:

 - overriding how properties are rendered in {@link PropertyOptions} by using `components` object (**PLURAL**)
-- creating new or update default actions by overriding {@link BaseAction} `component` param in {@link ResourceOptions}
+- creating new or update default actions by overriding {@link Action} `component` param in {@link ResourceOptions}
 - changing how the dashbord looks like by using {@link AdminBroOptions} `dashboard.component` param.

 ## Requiring component

-First of all - you have to require them by using {@link AdminBro.require} function.
+First of all - you have to require them by using {@link AdminBro.bundle} function.
 What it does - it gives your comopnent an uniq ID and sends it to the __bundling__ process.

-You can do it like this: `{ component: AdminBro.require('./path-to-your-jsx-file') }`
+You can do it like this: `{ component: AdminBro.bundle('./path-to-your-jsx-or-tsx-file') }`

-All files requried by AdminBro.require has to have one default export - the one with your [react](https://reactjs.org/) component.
+All files requried by {@link AdminBro.bundle} has to have one default export - the one with your [react](https://reactjs.org/) component.

 ## Dependencies